Belmont (Capron, Virginia)

-Belmont is a historic plantation house where Nat Turner's Rebellion took place.
-Located near Capron, Southampton County, Virginia, it was built about 1790 and is a 1 1/2-story, frame dwelling sheathed in weatherboard.
+Belmont is a historic plantation where Nat Turner's Rebellion finished.
+It is located near Capron, Southampton County, Virginia.

+History

+Belmont’s dwelling house, a typical homeplace of a Southside plantation, was built in the late 18th century for George Carey.
+It is a 1 1/2-story, frame dwelling sheathed in weatherboard.
 It has a side gable roof with dormers and sits on a brick foundation.
 It has a single pile, central-hall plan and features a Chinese lattice railing on the second story.
 Also on the property are a contributing smokehouse and office.

-At Belmont, on the morning of August 23, 1831, Nat Turner's slave rebellion was effectively suppressed.
+The plantation was acquired by the Blunt family in the early 19th century.
+There, on the morning of August 23, 1831, Nat Turner's slave rebellion was effectively suppressed.

+The house at Belmont was rehabilitated in the late 20th century.

 It was listed on the National Register of Historic Places in 1973.